 Suddenly we encounter a pod of orcas.
 It's a group of three or four, including a male with his large dorsal fin, one or two females, and a juvenile.
 We observe their behavior as they linger in the area for 15 to 20 minutes.
 After the pod of orcas departs to the north, we continue cruising to the south.
-But there's never a paucity of wildlife-viewing in Alaska.
+But there's never a scarcity of wildlife viewing in Alaska.
 An hour later, humpback whales begin to make their presence known.
 Some are near enough that the boat swings in their general direction.
 Others are far off in the distance.
 But always exciting.

-Arriving in Pavlov Harbor State Marine Park, we have a tantalizing lunch of vegetable and sausage burritos.
+Arriving in Pavlov Harbor State Marine Park, we have a tempting lunch of vegetable and sausage burritos.
 Then we gear up for our afternoon paddle.
-Pavlov Harbor is not expansive, but we've got plenty of room to separate into pairs and establish our own peaceful rhythm.
+Pavlov Harbor is not expansive, but we've got plenty of room to separate into pairs and establish our peaceful rhythm.
 First, we'll paddle to the rapids and falls, with hopes to see bears feasting on salmon.
 But alas, our timing is not good today.
 Perhaps we're too early for the salmon run that gets the attention of bears?
-We continue to paddle for an hour, before returning to the Glacier Bear.
+We continue to paddle for an hour before returning to the Glacier Bear.

 We see the Glacier Bear, the Baranof dock with a dozen or more fishing boats and sailing boats tied up, the boardwalk, the hot tubs, and of course Baranof Falls.
 It's the perfect opportunity to pose for photos in front of the thunderous waterfall that drains Baranof Lake into Warm Springs Bay.
-But already a couple of paddlers are requesting a dip in the hot springs.
+But already, a couple of paddlers are requesting a dip in the hot springs.
 Decisions, decisions.

-Aboard the Glacier Bear, we prepare for another wine-tasting.
+Aboard the Glacier Bear, we prepare for another wine tasting.
 What a perfect way to slow things down.
 Soon the Chef announces that dinner is ready.
-Al has a platter of perfectly-cooked filets, and places it on the dining table, right next to another platter of crab melts.
-Hmm… so there's a grille hiding under the black cover next to the hot tub?
+Al has a platter of perfectly cooked filets and places it on the dining table, right next to another platter of crab melts.
+Hmm.
+So there's a grille hiding under the black cover next to the hot tub?
 Al's secret grille.